coffezilla/react-bhx-modal-custom/README.md

 </button>
 ```

-Configure your type for Typescript porpose
+Configure your type for Typescript purpose

 ```tsx
 // type